lewisjnewman/FinalYearProject/README.md

 # Using the client program

 ./Client/main.py is the entry point for the python client program.
-It is important to note that with the way it has been coded it expects to be able to access the Repository.bin and Repository.abi files inside ./Contracts/target/ .
+It is important to note that with the way it has been coded it expects to be able to access the Repository.bin and Repository.abi files inside ./Contracts/target/ and does so by working out the absolute path of the eth_wrapper.py file, moving 1 directory up and then going down `Contracts/target/`.
+If you start moving where the python program is relative to where the results of the smart contract compiler are placed then you may begin to break stuff.

 For the following examples a new directory called testing has been created to handle the repository that is created, and that the client program is invoked using the relative path `../Client/main.py`.
 It is also marked as executable so it can be directly executed for brevity.

 Similar to how git has a .git directory which signifies the root of the repository and contains important metadata such as the remote information, this version control system has a file at the root of the repository called `.repodata.json`.
 Whenever you are running a command you must be running it in the same directory as the `.repodata.json`.
 The 2 exceptions to this rule being the init command and the clone command, which are 2 commands which will initially create this file.

 When running any of the following commands the program will require the private key of the account you wish to use.
-By default it will prompt you to enter the private key using a password style prompt.
+By default it will prompt you to enter the private key using a blank password style prompt.
 In order to make it easier to use it will instead use the `VCS_PRIVATE_KEY` environment variable as the private key if it has been set.
 It can be set once and used repeatedly using the following command:
 ```bash
 $ export VCS_PRIVATE_KEY=<privatekey-hex>
 ```